-Mobility corridors are generally main routes which carry vast amounts of traffic.
+- Mobility corridors are generally main routes which carry vast amounts of traffic.
 Average speed, safety and convenience of movement are important and hence, mobility along these routes should be promoted minimizing interferences with traffic.
 Mobility can be identified as higher order and lower order.
-The districts urban centres rely on through traffic for economic vitality important that important roads do not bypass urban areas, but continue through them so that they can be transformed to activity corridors.

-- Activity corridors are spines of economic activity concentrated along main roads, where development has occurred as a result of benefits offered, such as visibility and access to promote economic growth. - Mobility and activity corridors are therefore on the one hand mutually exclusive and on the other hand interrelated and dependant on one another.
+The districts urban centres rely on through traffic for economic vitality important that where possible, important roads do not by-pass urban areas, but continue through them so that they can be transformed to activity corridors.
+It is important to weigh the option between nuisance created by through traffict against gains brought by it and decisions should be based on such - Activity corridors are spines of economic activity concentrated along main roads, where development has occurred as a result of benefits offered, such as visibility and access to promote economic growth. - Mobility and activity corridors are therefore on the one hand mutually exclusive and on the other hand interrelated and dependant on one another.
 Development corridors can further play an important role in linking urban areas.
 Corridors of development could be created between an established urban core and the peripheral low income settlement area to achieve integration and coherence.
+This principle as per GSDM SDF is popularly known as the OCTOPUS corridor comprising N2, N17 and N11 all converging on Ermelo.